Digital technology is a powerful force shaping the performing arts.

 - Mobile cameras, projectors and other equipment for use throughout the building

 The Digital Technology Initiative brings these resources to life by offering full service support and programming to help artists achieve the fullest vision of their work.
-The Digital Technology Initiative is not a production house, but a program seeking to empower artists to take the tools of digital creation into their own hands.

 Support is offered through a monthly professional class series, weekly classes for artists seeking to learn the basics, and ongoing one-on-one consultations with Gibney Dance’s Digital Technology Work Team.
 Tech experts and tech-savvy dance artists, coined “Art-to-Tech Connectors,” are deployed throughout the studios and performance spaces to infuse technology into every aspect of the creative and performative process.